adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

 easy to accidentally over-specify your tests, and we want to make it harder to do so.

-There are two better ways to write the test spec.
+There are two better ways to write the out spec.
 You could either put the expectations in sequence:

 ```